 3. The PRP directed staff to send the draft NCRP Policy materials out to the leadership team soon after the quarterly meeting for review.
-The Handbook will be compiled and presented to the PRP during the July meeting for consideration. i. ii. and TP iii.
-Motion Funding Acceptance On behalf of the NCRP, accept the California Natural Resources Agency Regional Forest and Fire Capacity Program Block Grant in the amount of \$4,037,500 Authorize Humboldt County to enter into a grant agreement in the amount of \$4,037,500 on behalf of the NCRP with California Natural Resource Agency and/or California Department of Conservation Ad Hoc Committee Formation Form a Forest Resiliency Block Grant Ad Hoc Committee comprised of NCRP PRP RC members to advise on the implementation of the CNRA block grant PRP Direction Authorize NCRP staff to negotiate additional refinements to the Regional Forest and Fire Capacity Program Block Grant scope of work, budget, and grant agreement, in keeping with previous PRP direction and decisions, and with input from the Forest Resiliency Block Grant Ad Hoc Committee.
+The Handbook will be compiled and presented to the PRP during the July meeting for consideration. i. • ii. • and T iii. • • Staff Recommendation: Funding Acceptance On behalf of the NCRP, accept the California Natural Resources Agency Regional Forest and Fire Capacity Program Block Grant in the amount of \$4,037,500 Authorize Humboldt County to enter into a grant agreement in the amount of \$4,037,500 on behalf of the NCRP with California Natural Resource Agency and/or California Department of Conservation Ad Hoc Committee Formation Form a Forest Resiliency Block Grant Ad Hoc Committee comprised of NCRP PRP PRC members to advise on the implementation of the CNRA block grant PRP Direction Authorize NCRP staff to negotiate additional refinements to the Regional Forest and Fire Capacity Program Block Grant Ad Hoc Committee.
+Authorize NCRP staff to negotiate additional refinements to the Regional Forest and Fire Capacity Program Block Grant Ad Hoc Committee.
 Authorize NCRP staff to work with NRCP PRP and TPRC members from each NCRP tribe and county to identify and select potential Tribal and County Forest Advisors to act as paid advisors on: a) the development of the regional prioritized plan; b) demonstration project selection criteria; c) collaboration and coordination with NCRP staff, ad hoc committees and technical consultants.
-Provide regular updates to the NCRP Policy Review Panel regarding staff, Forest Resiliency Block Grant Ad Hoc Committee and NCRP Executive Committee actions and agendize the block grant at all NCRP PRP meetings until the grant agreement is complete 1: isor McCowen moved to accept the recommendation with the added provisions: to request information from partners about potential projects for forest resiliency authorize staff to do outreach to gather information Supervisor McCowen Supervisor Madrone Unanimous 04.26.19
+Provide regular updates to the NCRP Policy Review Panel regarding staff, Forest Resiliency Block Grant Ad Hoc Committee and NCRP Executive Committee actions and agendize the block grant at all NCRP PRP meetings until the grant agreement is complete On: visor McCowen moved to accept the recommendation with the added provisions: to request information from partners about potential projects for forest resiliency authorize staff to do outreach to gather information Supervisor McCowen Supervisor Madrone Unanimous 04.26.19